apache/spark/UPDATING.md

 |airflow.contrib.sensors.gcs_sensor.GoogleCloudStorageUploadSessionCompleteSensor                                  |airflow.providers.google.cloud.sensors.gcs.GCSUploadSessionCompleteSensor                                                     |
 |airflow.contrib.sensors.pubsub_sensor.PubSubPullSensor                                                            |airflow.providers.google.cloud.sensors.pubsub.PubSubPullSensor                                                                |

-#### Unify default conn_id for Google Cloud Platform
+#### Unify default conn_id for Google Cloud

-Previously not all hooks and operators related to Google Cloud Platform use ``google_cloud_default`` as a default conn_id.
+Previously not all hooks and operators related to Google Cloud use ``google_cloud_default`` as a default conn_id.
 There is currently one default variant.
 Values like ``google_cloud_storage_default``, ``bigquery_default``, ``google_cloud_datastore_default`` have been deprecated.
 The configuration of